QABrandon/Calculator/README.md

-# React Calculator with Quick Calculations
+# React Calculator with Weather Widget

-A modern calculator built with React, TypeScript, and Material-UI that combines standard arithmetic operations with quick calculation features for common use cases.
+A modern calculator built with React, TypeScript, and Material-UI that combines standard arithmetic operations with quick calculation features and a real-time weather widget.

 ## Features